-Pick Your Own Apples season is well underway, and we have a lot of apple varieties for you to choose from over the next six weeks!
+Pick Your Own Apples season is underway, and we have a lot of apple varieties for you to choose from over the next seven weeks!
 We have apples to pick well into the late October, and each of our apples has its own, unique qualities.
 Here’s a look at most of the apples we have available, when they will be available (either for picking or in our Farmstand), and the best qualities of each of them:

 First of the Season Apples – August – Early September

 This apple is great for both cooking and eating.
 It has a firm enough texture for most recipes, but also tastes great on its own.
 It is tart, crisp, and juicy.

 This apple is actually a cross between Gala and Arcane apples, and it is very similar in taste and texture to Gala.
 This apple is best eaten fresh.

 This apple has a yellow skin, and it is both sweet and mildly tart.
 You can enjoy this apple fresh or use it in recipes like apple pie and apple crisp.
 When you cut into this apple, it is very slow to turn brown, so if you do eat it fresh you can enjoy it in slices!

 Jonamac is a cross between McIntosh and Jonathan apples.
 This apple is best for eating fresh off the tree, and it ripens about a week before the McIntosh apples.